absDL/absDL.github.io/README.md

 the image on the free-falling atoms, the imaging system was manually shifted to follow the gravitational- induced position of the atoms.
 This introduced a variation of the noise patterns between sets of images, which was otherwise quite limited.
-A small (10MBs) sample from our dataset can be found [here](https://www.dropbox.com/s/u5h6o5hd8kzaohh/miniset.tar?dl=0).
+A small (10MBs) sample from our dataset is provided directly in the GitHub repository, under /miniset/.

 ## Training:
 You can simply run 'main.py' after referencing to the datasets with and without atoms in 'wAtoms_ds.txt'